 Cardboard shipping boxes are abundant this time of year, both at businesses that receive stock from their suppliers, and at private residences as the rise in online shopping continues unabated.
 How should you recycle cardboard shipping boxes?

-Cardboard is one of the easiest materials to recycle.
-Shipping boxes are typically made from old corrugated cardboard (OCC), which due to its rippled layer sandwiched in the middle should be baled (compressed) onsite if your business receives a substantial amount of OCC, as doing so compacts the cardboard, which my colleague Jackie Beason notes in her article on cardboard recycling, is good for the environment and good for your company’s bottom line.
+Shipping boxes are typically made from old corrugated cardboard (OCC), which, due to its rippled layer sandwiched in the middle, should be baled (compressed) onsite if your business receives a substantial amount.
+Baling compacts the cardboard, which my colleague Jackie Beason notes in her article on cardboard recycling is good for the environment and good for your company’s bottom line.
 Packing tape and stickers can be left on the boxes, as these are removed prior to the pulping process.

 Residential cardboard recycling programs vary by city, but most residences can recycle cardboard curbside (with tape and stickers left on the boxes), though be sure to not include cardboard that has been contaminated by grease and oil, such as the bottom layer of pizza boxes, as this can contaminate the whole load.